Twix Gives Its 'Two Is More Than One' Platform a Ventriloquist Act

 Two ventriloquist dummies just landed the strangest and most memorable duet of the summer.

-Twix has unveiled "Double Act," a new film grounding the next chapter of its "Two Is More Than One" platform.
+Twix unveiled "Double Act," a new film grounding the next chapter of its "Two Is More Than One" platform.

 Rankin Carroll, global chief brand officer at Mars Snacking, saw the work as part of a longer-term brand goal.